Where the Party At

 "Where the Party At" is a song by American R&B group Jagged Edge featuring American rapper Nelly.
 The song spent three weeks at number-one on the US R&B chart.
 It was the group's highest-charting single on the US Billboard Hot 100, spending five weeks at number three in September 15, 2001.
-The song was nominated for Best Rap/Sung Collaboration at the 44th Grammy Awards in 2002, a brand new category at the time.
+The song was nominated for Best Rap/Sung Collaboration at the 44th Grammy Awards in 2002, a new category at the time.
 It lost to Eve and Gwen Stefani's "Let Me Blow Ya Mind".

+Background

+"Where the Party At" was written by Jagged Edge members Brian and Brandon Casey along with Nelly and its producers, Jermaine Dupri and Bryan-Michael Cox, for the group's third studio album Jagged Little Thrill (2001).
+While Durpi and Jagged Edge initially focused on producing ballads, the success of the "Let's Get Married (Remix)" encouraged a shift toward uptempo material, with "Where the Party At" ermerging as the first uptempo record created for the album.
+A guitar element was incorporated early in the production, reflecting a broader trend in Dupri's work at the time.

 Remix

 The official remix of "Where the Party At", titled the "11-01-01" remix, was done by Jermaine Dupri and features him alongside Da Brat, Lil Bow Wow, R.O.C., and Tigah.